Skip to content

 An alternative v0 path skips the handshake and uses a pre-shared crypto_key directly (the legacy Encryption Key printed by add-client).
 This path is kept for backward compatibility only.

-Each node maintains a PGP key pair stored in ~/.config/hivemind/HiveMindComs.asc.
+Each node maintains an RSA 2048-bit key pair, PEM-encoded and stored at ~/.config/hivemind/HiveMindComs.pem.
+Encryption uses PKCS#1 OAEP; signatures use PSS with SHA-256.
 The public key is exchanged in the encrypted HELLO after the handshake.
-PGP keys are used for:
+The RSA keys are used for:

 • INTERCOM — encrypting point-to-point messages so intermediate nodes cannot read them